 Kolmann, M.A., Urban, P., Summers, A.P.
 Accepted.
 Structure and function of the armored keel in piranhas, pacus, and their allies.
 Anatomical Record.

-Kolmann, M.A., Ng, J., Summers, A.P.
+Kolmann, M.A., Ng, J., Burns, M., Lovejoy, N.R., Bloom, D.D.
 In prep.
-Novelty not disparity: body shape evolution in marine and freshwater needlefishes.
+Body shape evolution across habitat transitions in marine and freshwater needlefishes.
+Evolution Letters.